 Where the NHMRC identifies information routinely requested and released in response to FOI requests, we will actively release that information through our IPS.

-Some of this information may already be available on our FOI Disclosure Log page.
+Some of this information may already be available on the FOI Disclosure Log.

 9) Officer to be contacted for Freedom of Information matters

-- NHMRC procurement (this page includes links to Legal services reporting and our Annual Procurement Plan)
+- NHMRC procurement – includes links to Legal services reporting and our Annual Procurement Plan

 - Research funding statistics and data